The Criminal Mind cover art

 Brought to you by Penguin.

-Growing up in a broken, violent home, Harding became a doctor because he wanted to be good and kind.
-It led him on a journey that has brought him face to face with psychopaths, taken him to the limits of his compassion and to the darkest corners of his own troubled past.
+It is a career that has brought him face to face with psychopaths, taken him to the limits of human compassion and to the darkest corners of his own troubled past.

 ©2024 Duncan Harding (P)2024 Penguin Audio